-This Italian Spinach Artichoke Dip is a classic found on restaurant menus and appetizer tables worldwide.
-It can be served for casual patio parties, football soirees as well as a more formal gatherings as a featured starter.
-It has universal appeal.
+This Italian Spinach Artichoke Dip is a classic dip found on restaurant menus and appetizer tables worldwide.
+It can be served for potluck gatherings, football parties and casual soirées.
+It’s equally suited for more formal gatherings as a featured starter.